Exclusive Offer: Enjoy Free CARA

 Most effective when combined with cognitive restructuring

-Acceptance and Commitment Therapy (ACT)
+Acceptance and Commitment Approach (ACT)

 Focuses on accepting anxious thoughts and feelings rather than fighting them, while committing to actions aligned with your values.
-Particularly helpful for those who struggle with traditional CBT approaches.

 Emerging evidence shows comparable effectiveness to CBT